-- Difficulty Recognizing Symptoms.
-Some young people aren’t sure how to identify whether their problems are typical or if they indicate an underlying mental illness.
+Some young people aren’t sure how to identify whether their problems are typical or indicate an underlying mental illness.

-- Preference for Self-Reliance.
-During their developmental years, teens commonly begin asserting their own independence.
+During their developmental years, teens commonly begin asserting their independence.
 This tendency may cause a preference for relying on themselves.

-- Lack of Trust.
-From general awkwardness of sharing personal details to fears of exposure, distrust often becomes a barrier.
+From the general awkwardness of sharing personal details to fears of exposure, distrust often becomes a barrier.

-- Feelings of Hopelessness.
-Those especially burdened by their symptoms may have a perception of hopelessness that contributes to a diminished desire for help.
+Those especially burdened by their symptoms may perceive hopelessness that contributes to a diminished desire for help.

 Benefits of Getting Treatment for Mental Health

-Thankfully, identifying the benefits of treatment is easier than figuring out why it’s hard to ask for help.
-If you understand the how much you have to gain, you will be more inclined to seek help.
+Thankfully, identifying the benefits of treatment is more straightforward than figuring out why it’s hard to ask for help.
+If you understand how much you have to gain, you will be more inclined to seek help.

-Depending on your specific situation, there will be particular advantages for getting treatment.
-But considering the overall benefits of mental health treatment is a great place to start:
+Depending on your specific situation, there will be particular advantages to getting treatment.
+But considering the overall benefits of adolescent mental health treatment is a great place to start:

-- Improved quality of life.
 Imagine being free of the symptoms you’re currently facing.
-Without depression, anxiety, stress and other psychological problems to weigh you down, you can live your life to the fullest.
+Without depression, anxiety, stress, and other psychological problems weighing you down, you can live your life to the fullest.

-- Improved relationships.
-When your strength isn’t being sapped by the symptoms of the illness, you’re better able to develop and maintain healthy relationships, and you’ll have more time for the people in your life.
+When the symptoms of the illness aren’t sapping your strength, you’re better able to develop and maintain healthy relationships, and you’ll have more time for the people in your life.

-- Reduced chance for complications.
-Many people with mental illness unfortunately also develop substance addictions, but getting mental health treatment diminishes that possibility.
+Unfortunately, many people with mental illness also develop substance addictions, but getting mental health treatment diminishes that possibility.
 Even if drugs or alcohol are already a problem, dual diagnosis treatment can help with both conditions.

-- Reduced risk for medical issues.
-Untreated mental illness contributes to physical problems like heart disease, ulcers and colitis and also reduces the strength of your immune system.
+Untreated mental illness contributes to physical problems like heart disease, ulcers, and colitis and reduces your immune system’s strength.
 Getting treatment decreases your potential need for certain medical services.

-- Encouragement and Support.
-Individual therapy enables you to better understand yourself and your personal goals.
+Individual therapy enables you to understand yourself and your personal goals better.
 Group therapy provides exposure to others with similar struggles, which can offer fresh perspectives on difficult problems.
-All of this gives you needed strength for continued recovery.
+All of this gives you the needed strength for continued recovery.